Looking back on the Leafs’ 2011-12 season 10 years later

 As mentioned earlier, the Leafs would use the fifth overall pick to snag Rielly but that wasn’t the only major addition made that summer.
-They finally got @Leo Komarov signed to an NHL contract, traded Schenn to the Flyers for @James van Riemsdyk, pulled the plug on the Gustavsson era, signed @Jay McClement in free agency, and drafted some guy named @Connor Brown in the sixth round.
-Finally, Burke would be fired by the Leafs on January 9th, 2013 and replaced by his former assistant, Dave Nonis.
+They finally got Leo Komarov signed to an NHL contract, traded Schenn to the Flyers for James van Riemsdyk, pulled the plug on the Gustavsson era, signed Jay McClement in free agency, and drafted some guy named Connor Brown in the sixth round.
+Finally, Burke was fired by the Leafs on January 9th, 2013 and replaced by his former assistant, Dave Nonis.

 I think these two graphs that my boss, Jon Steitzer, made when assessing this season a few years ago perfectly encapsulate how things went sour for this iteration of the Leafs.
 The first is looking at their rolling PDO throughout the season:

 The second is their point ascension when compared to the league average that year: